AlreadyBored/nodejs-assignments/assignments-v2/04a-docker/assignment.md

 Your task is to prepare the Knowledge Hub API runtime environment using Docker.

 This assignment is a continuation of the Nest.js Knowledge Hub API assignment (Week 3).
-You will work in the same `nodejs2025Q2-knowledge-hub` repository.
+You will work in the same repository created in assignment `03`.

 The main goal of this step is to configure containerized infrastructure early: application container + PostgreSQL container.
 In the next assignment (`04b`), you will connect Prisma to this database and move from in-memory storage to SQL.